 Congresswoman Clarke has been a strong advocate for critical services that support women’s reproductive rights.
 As such, she has earned high ratings from both Planned Parenthood and NARAL Pro-Choice America due to her votes against legislation that would place restrictions on abortion rights, such as the No Taxpayer Funding for Abortion Act of 2011, which would have prohibited federal funds from being used to cover abortions.

-She is a strong proponent for Paid Family Leave and voted yes to extend four weeks of paid parental leave for federal employees.
+She is a strong proponent of Paid Family Leave and voted yes to extend four weeks of paid parental leave for federal employees.
 She is also an advocate for the decriminalization of sex work and a proponent for shifting efforts to focusing on the crimes that too often take place around sex workers, including sex trafficking.

-She is the founder and co-chair of the Congressional Task Force on Black Women and Girls which tackles the issues that disproportionately affect black women, including safety, economic opportunities, healthcare and criminal justice.
+She is the founder and co-chair of the Congressional Task Force on Black Women and Girls, which tackles the issues that disproportionately affect black women, including safety, economic opportunities, healthcare and criminal justice.

-Regardless of who you love or how you identify, Congresswoman Clarke is a strong supporter of LGBTQ rights.
-Since her time in office, she has supported legislation that encourages the celebration of the month of June as LGBTQ Pride Month, the EMPOWER Act which aims to deter, prevent, reduce, and respond to harassment in the workplace, including sexual harassment, sexual assault, and harassment based on protected categories, and the Equality Act which will prohibit discrimination based on sex, sexual orientation, and gender identity across education, housing and employment.
+Regardless of who you love or how you identify, Congresswoman Clarke is a strong supporter of LGBTQ+ rights.
+During her time in office, she has supported legislation that encourages the celebration of the month of June as Pride Month, the EMPOWER Act which aims to deter, prevent, reduce, and respond to harassment in the workplace, including sexual harassment, sexual assault, and harassment based on protected categories, and the Equality Act which will prohibit discrimination based on sex, sexual orientation, and gender identity across education, housing and employment.

-Congresswoman Clarke is a strong supporter of the Green New Deal which will reduce the United States dependence on fossil fuels and aims to guarantee new high-paying jobs in clean energy industries.
+Congresswoman Clarke is a strong supporter of the Green New Deal, which will reduce the United States dependence on fossil fuels and aims to guarantee new high-paying jobs in clean energy industries.